 Here, we talk to longstanding bartenders, chefs, market stall holders, and restaurant owners to find out what the future may hold.
 Today, it's the turn of 97-year-old tea and coffee stand, Syd's Coffee Stall in East London.

 Syd's Coffee Stall opened its shutters onto Shoreditch, East London in 1919.
 Since then, it has seen a lot.
 From the bombing of the East End during World War Two to the more recent cereal cafe-spawning gentrification of the area, Syd's has borne witness to it all.

-Founded by war-veteran-turned-entrepreneur Syd Tothill, the stall has been passed down through generations and is still run by the Tothill family, keeping locals satisfied with fresh filled rolls, coffee, and famed loose leaf tea.
-With its varnished, wooden panels and original wooden wheels, Syd's is one of the few Shoreditch establishments to retain some of its original character, staying defiantly old-school in an area that teems with pop-up shops and trendy bars.
+Founded by war-veteran-turned-entrepreneur Syd Tothill, the stall has been passed down through generations and is still run by the Tothill family, keeping locals satisfied with fresh ham sandwiches, coffee, and famed loose leaf tea.
+With its green panels and original wooden wheels, Syd's is one of the few Shoreditch establishments to retain some of its original character, staying defiantly old-school in an area that teems with pop-up shops and trendy bars.

 It's also easy to miss.
 Tucked on a corner away from the busy circus of Shoreditch High Street, I spent months walking by Syd's without even realising it was there.

 But once you see Syd's, you won't miss it again.
 The stall sits on the side of the road, parked up like a horse-drawn carriage—except with stationary wheels and a serving hatch that opens onto the pavement.